Tasanapol Inthraphuvasak

+Tasanapol "Tern" Inthraphuvasak (ทัศนพล อินทรภูวศักดิ์, born 14 November 2005) is a Thai racing driver who is set to compete in the FIA Formula 2 Championship for ART Grand Prix.

-He made his car racing debut in the 2021 Formula 4 UAE Championship, and has competed in various other Formula 4 championships such as French F4, British F4 and Spanish F4, racking up wins in the latter two.
+He made his car racing debut in the 2021 Formula 4 UAE Championship, and has competed in various other Formula 4 championships such as French F4, British F4 and Spanish F4, with wins in the latter two.
+He competed in the 2023 Formula Regional Middle East Championship with Pinnacle VAR.
+He progressed to FIA Formula 3 in 2024 with AIX before switching to Campos in 2025, where he took multiple wins to become the first Thai driver to win a race in the category.

+Early and personal life

+Tasanapol Inthraphuvasak was born in Bangkok on 14 November 2005.
+His father, Vutthikorn Inthraphuvasak (b.
+1974) is a GT racing driver notably known for competing in the Thailand Super Series, and is also the executive of AAS Group.

+Inthraphuvasak lived in Bangkok until age 14, attending an international school before moving to England to pursue his racing career.
+He labels fellow Thai Formula One driver Alexander Albon as his racing hero.

 Career

 Karting

 Inthraphuvasak began karting in 2013, and competed in karting championships across Asia and his native Thailand until 2017, when he began karting in the United States and Europe as well.
 He was vice champion of the 2017 Asian Kart Open Championship and the 2018 IAME Asia Series.
 He competed in the OK Junior class of the 2019 FIA Karting European Championship with KR Motorsport.

 Formula 4

 2021

 Inthraphuvasak made his car racing debut in January 2021, competing in the 2021 Formula 4 UAE Championship with Xcel Motorsport.
-He finished 5th in the standings, with three podiums and a best finish of second place.
+He started his single-seater career well, taking two third places in the opening two rounds.
+Inthraphuvasak earned another podium with second place in the second Yas Marina round; he finished fifth in the standings, having scored in every race bar one.

-On 12th March 2021, it was announced that Inthraphuvasak would drive for Carlin in the 2021 F4 British Championship.
+For his main campaign, Inthraphuvasak would drive for Carlin in the F4 British Championship.
 He was disqualified from race 3 at the opening round at Thruxton Circuit after failing to comply to a black and orange flag.
-Throughout the rest of the season, he finished on the podium three times, including a win during the reverse-grid race at the final round at Brands Hatch.
-He finished 10th in the overall standings, with 123 points.
+He took his first podium during the second race in Oulton Park, and repeated this feat in Croft.
+Inthraphuvasak managed to take a win during the reverse-grid race at the final round at Brands Hatch.
+He finished tenth in the overall standings, with 123 points.

 He also appeared as a guest driver at the third round of the 2021 French F4 Championship at the Hungaroring.
 He took two podium finishes over the weekend.